Evaluna Montaner

-Evaluna Mercedes Reglero Rodríguez de Echeverry (born August 7, 1997), known as Evaluna Montaner, is a Venezuelan actress, singer, music director, dancer, television presenter, daughter of singer Ricardo Montaner and younger sister of Mauricio and Ricardo Montaner, known as Mau y Ricky.
+Evaluna Mercedes Reglero Rodríguez de Echeverry (born August 7, 1997), known as Evaluna Montaner, is a Venezuelan actress, singer, dancer, television presenter, daughter of singer Ricardo Montaner and younger sister of Mauricio and Ricardo Montaner, known as Mau y Ricky.

-Biography
+Early life

-Evaluna was born in Caracas, Venezuela to Ricardo Montaner and Marlene Rodríguez.
-She was raised in Buenos Aires, Argentina.
-Since childhood she learned piano, harp and various types of dance.
+Evaluna was born in Caracas, Venezuela to Ricardo Montaner and Marlene.
+Since childhood, she learned piano, harp, and various types of dance.
 She attended The Cushman School until the age of 13, when she began studying at home.
 She currently lives in Miami.